 Talk With a Curry College Advisor

 You'll want to talk with one of our experienced advisors for information about courses, schedules, transfer credits, admission requirements, financial assistance and help with developing an educational plan that meets your needs.
 Contact Curry's Continuing Education office nearest you to make an appointment or request more information.

 Milton Campus: 617-333-2364

 Plymouth Campus: 508-747-2424

 Apply to the continuing education RN-BS program whenever you're ready.
 Curry has no application fee.
-You can enroll in most continuing education courses while you're compiling the application materials.
-Once complete, we promptly review your materials and mail an acceptance letter to you.
-If you apply for financial aid, Curry's Student Financial Services Office will notify you after you are accepted about eligibility for a financial aid award.
+You can enroll in most continuing education courses while you're putting together your application materials.
+Once your application file is submitted and complete, we will promptly review your materials and notify your acceptance status.
+If you apply for financial aid, Curry's Student Financial Services Office will notify you after acceptance about eligibility for a financial aid award.